ASPP/pelita/doc/source/writing_player.rst

 :``pelita.game_master.GameMaster``:
     Controller object that asks players for moves and updates the ``Universe``.
-    You will never need to interact with this object but its good to know that this is the central object that coordinates the game.
+    You will never need to interact with this object but it's good to know that this is the central object that coordinates the game.

 In addition to these classes there are two additional relevant concepts: